openhab/openhab-docs/installation/linux.md

 ```

 :::tip note
-The needed command syntax may vary based on the distribution you ar using.
+The needed command syntax may vary based on the distribution you are using.

 Below there is an example for fedora besed systems: